ashi24cc/Incremental-Training-Protein/README.md

 Step 2: Run `python Predict.py`                 <==== Code for performing the prediction on unseen data.

+# Alternative approach to run code:

+Rune the example python file inside Example directory in the Google Colab.
+Set the dataset directory if needed.

 The paper is under review at Scientific Reports.